 Anyone who knows anything about Glen Campbell knows that the “Rhinestone Cowboy” was universally acknowledged as an outstanding guitar player.
-In January, Campbell was named as the first-ever country artist to receive the prestigious Lifetime Achievement Award from the National Guitar Museum.
+Campbell was named as the first-ever country artist to receive the prestigious Lifetime Achievement Award from the National Guitar Museum.
 The award is given to those known for “contributing to the legacy of the guitar and having a singular historical importance to the development and historical appreciation of the instrument.”

 But Campbell’s instrumental skills go far beyond the guitar.
 He could also play the banjo, an instrument which his daughter, Ashley, has fallen in love with.